 As a side note, you might want to double the recipe for the crumbly topping and use it for baked fish, as a topping for salads or even on top of tomato soup.

-Finally, be sure to resist the urge to chop the mushrooms into military uniformity—breaking them up by hand keeps them from assuming that dreadful canned texture.Print
+If they come pre-chopped…great!
+However, if not, be sure to resist the urge to chop the mushrooms into military uniformity—breaking them up by hand keeps them from assuming that canned texture, and makes them look truly homemade.
+A simple trick that leaves a big impression on your guests!

 How to Make Green Bean Casserole